Litigation and eligibility: Switzerland

 Q: Is it possible to take cases beyond the second instance?

 No, there is no further instance after the Federal Supreme Court.

 The Federal Patent Court does not have a reputation as being for or against patentees.
-It examines each case on the basis of the facts, the relevant circumstances and the applicable law.
+It examines each case on facts, relevant circumstances and applicable law.

 Q: Have courts in your jurisdiction handled cases relating to standard-essential patents and fair, reasonable and non-discriminatory licensing since the ECJ’s Huawei v ZTE decision?
 If so, what have they decided?